makrai/notes/jackendoff90-sem-struct.md

     * alongside the canonical relations of syntactic to semantic arguments, [there are] numerous other strategies [for]  encoding thematic roles
     * simplify the argument structure[s]
-    * very general principles for the linking [are] topic of the final chapter
+    * final chapter: very general principles for the linking

 # Part I Basic Machinery